 However, too much salt can increase our blood pressure and our risk of heart disease and stroke.
-For more information about heart disease visit the National Heart Foundation website.
+For more information about heart disease visit the Heart Foundation website.

 Tips to reduce your salt (sodium) intake: